NothingNaN/YoutubeCommunityScraper/README.md

   -u, --update          Appends the existing json file(s) with the new posts.
   -v, --verbose         Gives more details about what's going on when the program runs.
   -o, --overwrite-cookie
                         Overwrites the SOCS cookie in the cookies.txt file with a Default SOCS cookie within the project.
 Use if having problems retrieving posts.
+  -d, --delete-cookie   Removes the cookie file to generate it again.
+Use if your SOCS key
+                        has expired (lifetime is 2 years).
 ```